MasahikoSawada/pgaudit/docs/SESSION_LOG.md

 The timestamp used `pgaudit` rule evaluation internally is different from one issued in the log entry.
 Because when `pgaudit` output a log entry after evaluation, it generates timestamp for log entry.

 * class

-The details of each values are:
   * READ: SELECT and COPY FROM.
   * WRITE: INSERT, UPDATE, DELETE, TRUNCATE, and COPY TO.
   * FUNCTION: Function calls and DO blocks.
   * ROLE: Statements related to roles and privileges: GRANT, REVOKE, CREATE/ALTER/DROP ROLE.
   * DDL: All DDL that is not included in the ROLE class.
   * CONNECT : Connection events. request, authorized, and disconnect.
   * SYSTEM : Server start up. ready, normal and interrupted.
   * BACKUP : pg_basebackup.
   * ERROR : Event that ended by an error (PostgreSQL Error Code is not in the Class 00 ).
 Available when log_min_message is set to ERROR or lower.
       *  Logging the messages; connection receiving, authorized, disconnected, database system is ready, normal shutdown, interrupted shutdown.
   * MISC: Miscellaneous commands, e.g. DISCARD, FETCH, CHECKPOINT, VACUUM.

 ## Rule evaluation
 When a log event arrives, all expression are evaluated at once.
 The log entry is output only when **all expression** in a rule section are evaluated true.
 For example, if we set the following rule, the audit log is output only when the `apserver` does other than write the table `myschema.hoge` during 10 am to 11 am.